 Nurture commitment.
 If your child has a serious interest, find a way to support that interest.
 It could be a sport, a hobby, community service, even a part-time job.
-Colleges look favorably on students who show commitment over time to a pursuit that helps them develop as individuals.
+Colleges look favorably on students who show a commitment over time to a pursuit that helps them develop as individuals.
 This commitment shows tenacity, maturity, leadership, and growth—the very qualities that pay off in college.

 Talk with your child about money.
 It is never too soon to talk with your child about how the family is going to pay for college.
 What is your level of financial support and how will that limit college choices?
 How much do you expect your child to contribute?
 How much debt is acceptable to you or your child?

 - A road trip to see campuses.
 This may only be a matter of touring each campus for a few hours, attending an information session, and talking to a few students.
-This tour can open a student's eyes as to what college experiences he or she really likes—or doesn't.
+This tour can open a student's eyes to what college experiences he or she really likes—or doesn't.
 If time and money are issues, visiting local colleges can help a student see what college life is all about, even if he or she has no intention of attending those schools.

 Help During the Application Period

 The essay.
 The required essay is often your child's first experience writing something personal and meaningful.
-While some students savor the challenge, many find it frustrating. ("The dreaded essay" as one student called it.)
+While some students savor the challenge, many fear it, dread it, or at least find it frustrating.
 Most high schools help students get started, but many students welcome a parent's editorial eye to check for coherence, proper grammar, and errors.

 The Envelope, Please!

-For more perspective from parents who "let go" after sending their children off to college, visit the Parents section of our Bookstore to take a look at these books: Letting Go: A Parents' Guide to Understanding the College Years and You're On Your Own (But I'm Here if You Need Me).
-Take a look at students' true stories of the help their parents gave them on CollegeData's College Buzz page.
+- For more perspectives from parents who "let go" after sending their children off to college, visit the Parents section of our Bookstore.
+See Letting Go: A Parent's Guide to Understanding the College Years and You're On Your Own (But I'm Here if You Need Me).